pimcore/pimcore/doc/product-index-product-list.markdown

 #### Relations in product index
 Relations are treated in a special way within the product index and also need to be filtered in a different way in the product list.
-In order to store relations correctly in the product index, relation attributes must have an interpreter defined, which implements the interface ```\OnlineShop\Framework\IndexService\Interpreter\IRelationInterpreter```.
+In order to store relations correctly in the product index, relation attributes must have an interpreter defined, which implements the interface ```\Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\IndexService\Interpreter\IRelationInterpreter```.

 #### Selection of available getters:
-- \OnlineShop\Framework\IndexService\Getter\DefaultBrickGetter: Gets data of an object brick needed configuration: brickfield (fieldname of object brick), bricktype (type of object brick), fieldname (fieldname of attribute in object brick)
+- \Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\IndexService\Getter\DefaultBrickGetter: Gets data of an object brick needed configuration: brickfield (fieldname of object brick), bricktype (type of object brick), fieldname (fieldname of attribute in object brick)
-- \OnlineShop\Framework\IndexService\Getter\DefaultBrickGetterSequence: same as DefaultBrickGetter, but can use more than one source definition.
+- \Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\IndexService\Getter\DefaultBrickGetterSequence: same as DefaultBrickGetter, but can use more than one source definition.
 Stores first found value in the product index.
-- \OnlineShop\Framework\IndexService\Getter\DefaultBrickGetterSequenceToMultiselect: like DefaultBrickGetterSequence, but stores all found values as a multi select into the product index.
+- \Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\IndexService\Getter\DefaultBrickGetterSequenceToMultiselect: like DefaultBrickGetterSequence, but stores all found values as a multi select into the product index.

 #### Selection of available interpreters
-- \OnlineShop\Framework\IndexService\Interpreter\AssetId: stores only asset-id into product index.
+- \Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\IndexService\Interpreter\AssetId: stores only asset-id into product index.
-\OnlineShop\Framework\IndexService\Interpreter\DefaultObjects: default interpreter to store object relations as relations to the product index.
+\Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\IndexService\Interpreter\DefaultObjects: default interpreter to store object relations as relations to the product index.

 > Depending on the product index implementation, the product index configuration can be different. see sample configurations for specific product index implemenations.